Free Shipping on orders over $69

 What is the best food to give a dog with allergies?

 The best food to give a dog with allergies is one that minimizes exposure to common allergens while meeting their nutritional needs.
-Limited Ingredient Diets (LID) like the recipes offered by KOHA can be great options for dogs with sensitivities.
-These diets typically include:
+Look for dog foods that check off the following boxes:

 What food helps dogs with itchy skin?